, ,

 In the heat of passion it did however stay challenging for me to control my mind & muscles and unfortunately our relationship didn’t last long enough to fully enjoy every little aspect of sex.

-But this relationship did give me the confidence to continue to communicate.
 It has been a challenging roller coaster ride at times where I shield away from dating and even considered the thought that I should just stay single to make life a bit easier for myself.

 But let’s “fast forward” to the adult 38.0 version of me: still beautiful, geeky and unfortunately just a little bit pessimistic about her own dating life.